MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/colleagues-container.md

 <div class="alert">

 > [!NOTE]
-> <P>The OOF note is visible to the Workgroup container members, while it is not visible to the External Contacts container members.</P>
+> <P>The OOF note is visible to the Workgroup container members, while it's not visible to the External Contacts container members.</P>

 </div></td>